Skip to Content

 j.
 Supervisors whose work is necessary, incidental or appurtenant to any operations of the business.

 Supervisors whose work is involved in any level of the operations of the business must be assigned to the basic classification that describes the business.
-For example, a supervisor that oversees restaurant operations must be assigned to the classification that applies to restaurants – 9079(1), Restaurants or Taverns.
+For example, a supervisor that oversees hardware store operations must be assigned to the classification that applies to hardware stores: Classification 8010, Stores – hardware, electrical or plumbing supplies.

 Many supervisory employees spend a significant portion of their time engaged in office work, and the WCIRB receives questions asking whether supervisory employees can be classified as 8810(1), Clerical Office Employees.
 Section III, Rule 4a in the USRP defines Clerical Office Employees, and includes the following restriction:

-Supervisors and clerks, such as time, stock, or tally clerks, whose work is necessary, incidental, or appurtenant to any operations of the business other than clerical office, shall not be considered clerical office employees.
+Supervisors and clerks, such as time, stock or tally clerks, whose work is (1) necessary to, (2) performed in connection with, or (3) related to any operations of the business other than clerical office operations, shall not be classified as Clerical Office Employees or Clerical Telecommuter Employees.

 Rule 4a establishes that an employee that supervises any operations other than clerical operations is not a Clerical Office Employee.

 d.
-Miscellaneous Employees do not engage in operations that are integral to each classifiable operation, but perform operations in general support of more than one classifiable operation.
-Examples of Miscellaneous Employees include but are not limited to supervisors, maintenance or power plant employees, laboratory researchers, security guards, shipping and receiving clerks, and yard employees.
+Miscellaneous Employees do not engage in operations that are integral to each classifiable operation but perform operations in general support of more than one classifiable operation and cannot properly be classified in accordance with a single classification.
+Examples of Miscellaneous Employees include but are not limited to supervisors, maintenance employees, power plant employees, laboratory researchers, security guards, shipping and receiving clerks, and yard employees.

 More Classification Resources